Incidence of Carpal Bone Fractures

 The usual complaint is of pain in the wrist in the line of fourth and fifth metacarpal.
 The pain is aggravated by grasp, pain with dorso-ulnar deviation.

 Physical examination reveals tenderness on palpation over the hook of the hamate.
 There would be a decrease in grip strength.
 Sometimes, ulnar nerve my get involved [Compression in Guyon’s canal] and paresthesia may be present in the fourth and fifth fingers.

-Few of the cases are completely asymptomatic when acute injury occurs and only present when chronic condition develops.
+Few of the cases are completely asymptomatic when an acute injury occurs and only present when chronic condition develops.

 Many authors recommend carpal tunnel but the view may be difficult to obtain due to positioning problems.